matvign/batchrenamer/docs/documentation.md

 if no optional arguments set
-    show 'no optional arguments set for renaming' quit else
+    show 'no optional arguments set for renaming' quit

 if no files found
     show 'no files found'

+if args.sel
+    if abort
+        print 'operation aborted'
+    if no files selected
+        print 'no files selected'
         quit

+if args.sort
+    if abort
+        print 'operation aborted'

 if verbose
     show files found
 ```

-## 2.2 Renamer level
+## 2.2 Renamer output
-The renamer level shows filenames that can be renamed or have errors.
-For conflicts:
-* If quiet, show no conflict information
+Renamer output is produced before and during renaming (when verbose).

+The following applies:
+* Always show output for files that will be renamed
-* If verbose, show detailed errors
+* If conflicts, show files that won't be renamed
-* If not quiet, not verbose, no errors, show nothing
+* If verbose, show reasons that files won't be renamed
-* If not quiet, not verbose, errors exist, show files that won't be renamed
+* If quiet, don't show files that won't be renamed
 * If dryrun or verbose, show files as they are renamed
 ```
 if quiet